Legio X Fretensis

 During the reign of Marcus Aurelius, a subunit of the Tenth fought in the Marcomannic war.
-Perhaps the soldiers of this expeditionary force built the altar that was found in northern Rumania, but their presence in Dacia Porolissensis can also be dated to other moments.
+Perhaps the soldiers of this expeditionary force built the altar that was found in northern Romania, but their presence in Dacia Porolissensis can also be dated to other moments.

 After the murder of the emperor Publius Helvius Pertinax in 193, X Fretensis sided with general Pescennius Niger, who proclaimed himself emperor.
 However, he was defeated by Lucius Septimius Severus.
 Almost immediately, civil war broke out between the Jews and Samarians in Palestine, and it seems that the Tenth came to blows with VI Ferrata.
-However, we can not be certain about this interpretation of the events.
+However, we cannot be certain about this interpretation of the events.

 The tenth legion was still in Jerusalem during the reign of Caracalla (211-217), but in the course of the third century, it was transferred to Aela or Ailana (modern Akaba).